WeissCenter/public/conferences/2023-AHG/chat-gpt-prompts.md

 ## 2. Create User Journey Map

 ```
 Create a user journey map outlining the steps Jacob might take when using the job search engine from searching for jobs, reviewing job descriptions, and applying for a job.
 This journey map should take into consideration the persona profile of Jacob, emphasizing the accessibility and user-friendly features of the platform.
+For each step of the journey create a headline and a description.
 ```

+## 3.